-Sometime in the 1830s, when Zabette was probably in her early twenties, Robert Stafford, the owner of the largest plantation on the island and eventually one of the richest slave owners, employed Zabette as a nurse.
+Sometime in the 1830s, when Zabette was probably in her early twenties, Robert Stafford, the owner of the largest plantation on Cumberland Island and eventually one of the richest slave owners, employed Zabette as a nurse.

 Stafford, and Zabette never married, but had a relationship that lasted in some fashion for over fifty years and resulted in six children.

 “The Chimney’s” in Augusta Chronicle news article

 Painting shows how slaves lived on Cumberland

 By Gordon Jackson | Morris News Service

 ST. MARYS, Ga. - A new painting is educating visitors about a little-known slave community that once existed on Cumberland Island.